Amal-Jose746/AI-projects/README.md

 Repository Structure

-├── data_paraquet_former.ipynb        # Prepares daily FCD & NCR data \
+├─ data_paraquet_former.ipynb        # Prepares daily FCD & NCR data \
-├── fcd_data.parquet                  # Field Change Document data \
+├─ fcd_data.parquet                  # Field Change Document data \
-├── ncr_data.parquet                  # Non-Conformance Report data \
+├─ ncr_data.parquet                  # Non-Conformance Report data \
-├── streamlit_v2.py                   # Main app file (Streamlit UI) \
+├─ streamlit_v2.py                   # Main app file (Streamlit UI) \
-├── llm_logic.py                      # For llm calling \
+├─ llm_logic.py                      # For llm calling \
-├── README.md                         # Project documentation
+├─ README.md                         # Project documentation

 # Future Enhancements
-The following upgrades are under consideration for future versions:\
+The following upgrades are under consideration for future versions: \

-- To get the the API key from user for faster operation, it can be done using and input column in UI to get the personalised API key from user which will be used in calling NVIDIA LLM. \
+- To get the the API key from user for faster operation, it can be done using and input column in UI to get the personalised API key from user which will be used in calling NVIDIA LLM.
 - Voice-based input using NVIDIA Riva Speech-to-Text
 - Dashboard visualizations using Plotly or Power BI integration
 - Document-level semantic summarization using OCR and NLP